 Among its services, White Pine can help jewelers buy from the public, in valuing gemstones and jewelry to make an offer.
 “As a leading recycler of diamonds and jewelry, we value items for more than the metal and/or breakout value,” explains White Pine CEO Benjamin Burne, “This allows us to offer higher prices than other jewelry and diamond buyers.”
 White Pine also can supplement jewelers’ pre-owned cases with certain styles to add a new revenue stream.

 White Pine purchases pre-owned jewelry, both branded and unbranded, including engagement rings, earrings, pendants, necklaces, bracelets, and watches.
 Burne finds pre-owned jewelry prices especially advantageous relative to newly manufactured diamond jewelry with current diamond prices rising.

 There is such a variety of merchandise available in estate jewelry, describes Burne.
 Most coveted are pieces from the Art Deco period, of which you can’t get enough.
 Currently, there are a lot of 1980s-style to more modern pieces available.
 Keep an eye on estate jewelry from the 1970s, particularly vintage charms, which the fashion platform Who What Wear expects will do well in 2022.

 Shift in Mindset

-Pre-owned and recycled jewelry has rapidly gained momentum due to supply chain issues and a shift in mindset to shop for existing items, extending to engagement rings, ranging from buying vintage designs to custom creations made with reclaimed materials, reports the lifestyle platform, The Zoe Report.
+Pre-owned, antique and recycled jewelry has rapidly gained momentum due to supply chain issues and a shift in mindset to shop for existing items, extending to engagement rings, ranging from buying vintage designs to custom creations made with reclaimed materials, reports the lifestyle platform, The Zoe Report.